 According to the tests made on the plants at the Chemistry Laboratory of the California Department of Food and Agriculture, Juncus phaeocephalus has as much as 30 ppm of hydrocyanic acid present in the plants.
 Due to its volatile nature, the concentration of this chemical might have been greater before the actual testing was made.

 One actual case of hydrocyanic acid poisoning from a common rush occurred in California.
 In December 1958, two dairy heifers were found dead on a farm land near Petaluma, Sonoma County.
 The heifers died due to consumption of Juncus phaeocephalus plants.[8]
-Juncus phaeocephalus grows in plant communities with Verbena spp., Mimulus guttatus, Eleocharis macrostachya and Agrostis densiflora.[9] (contributed by Mary Ann Machi)
+Juncus phaeocephalus grows in plant communities with Verbena spp., Mimulus guttatus, Eleocharis macrostachya and Agrostis densiflora.[9] (link added by Mary Ann Machi)

 Suggested Citation